danyavol/localstorage-database/README.md

 # localstorage-database
 This is a simple database on vanilla js.
-It uses localstorage and has data validation
+It uses localstorage to store data and has validation

 ![screenshot1](https://i.imgur.com/9kYf2kU.png)